 The Difference between a Retail Lease and a Commercial Lease

-The commercial lease is arranged between the owner of a commercial property and the individual who intends to use that property for conducting some business.
+The commercial lease is arranged between the owner of commercial property and the individual who intends to use that property for conducting some business.
 The commercial leases are arranged when the lessee wants to conduct some manufacturing business.

 The Retail lease involves an arrangement between a landlord and an individual for the property or land that is suitable for retail business.
 Here, the lessee cannot use this land for manufacturing business.
 Instead, he assures the lessor to use the property or land for setting up some retail business.